 - Smaller chest incisions or no incision at all

 - No cutting of the breastbone or opening of the ribcage

 - No need for a heart-lung bypass machine

 - Faster recovery time

 - Reduced risk of infection

 All AHN hospitals provide heart valve disease care and treatments.
-If desired, you may receive TAVR care at the AHN Heart Valve Clinic located within the AHN Cardiovascular Institute at Allegheny General Hospital and AHN Cardiovascular Institute at Saint Vincent Hospital.
+If desired, you may receive TAVR care at the AHN Heart Valve Clinic ocated within the AHN Cardiovascular Institute at Allegheny General Hospital and the AHN Cardiovascular Institute at Saint Vincent Hospital.